iyer-shobhana-25/GenAI-Powered-Market-Assistant/Readme.md

 set MODEL_NAME="gemini-2.5-flash"
 ```

-Or Create an .env file for Same
+Or you Create an `.env` file for the same.

 ### 3\.
 Install Dependencies